Tooleybuc Master Planning

 Tooleybuc planning studies have started and will identify where growth should occur and what infrastructure investment and planning support will be needed.
 A master plan will inform any land use changes that will be delivered through simplified and streamlined planning processes.

-Community consultation is ongoing and the Murray River Council has been active in encouraging the local community to participate in any information sessions or workshops.
+Community consultation is ongoing and the Murray River Council has been active in encouraging the local community to participate and contribute feedback.

 Next steps for Tooleybuc

 The NSW Government has shared a draft master plan with the Tooleybuc community, with an overview of growth options.
-Feedback on the draft master plan will be open until 29 March 2019.
-A copy of the draft master plan is below.
+Feedback on the draft master plan (below) has closed.

 The final master plan will be a guide for decision making on how land use, planning, development and potential investment can be used to achieve economic and social benefits for Tooleybuc.